MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 > [!TIP]
 > If you can't resolve a command error, try using a different scripting language. **Most Azure CLI documentation is written and tested in Azure Cloud Shell (ACS) with a Bash scripting language.** If you can get an article example to execute in ACS Bash, but it won't execute in Windows PowerShell, review your use of single and double quotes, and escape characters.

-## Service principals

-For information on troubleshooting service principals, see [Cleanup and Troubleshooting](./azure-cli-sp-tutorial-8.md#troubleshoot-service-principals) in the [Work with service principals](./azure-cli-sp-tutorial-1.md) tutorial.

 ## Error: Invalid value or doesn't exist

 These errors often occur when trying to use a variable value that contains an incorrect format.
 The default output for Azure CLI is JSON, so if you're trying to store an ID for an Azure resource in a variable, you must specify `--output tsv`.
 Here's an example: